 The E-TEC engine sends this data to the NMEA-2000 network, not to a specific device on the network.
 Any device on the NMEA-2000 network can receive the data and display the data, if the device has the capability of doing that.

 More information on E-TEC rigging for NMEA-2000 is available in a separate article on that topic.

-To connect a Honda NMEA-2000 outboard engine to the network you will need a specialize cable.
-It is Honda part 06328-ZZ3-760HE.
-This engine cable is stocked by at least one vendor.
+To connect a Honda NMEA-2000 outboard engine to the network you will need a specialized cable.
+It is Honda part 06653-ZZ3-760HE (formerly part 06328-ZZ3-760HE).
+This engine cable is generally available from Honda dealers or other sources.

 It is very common that NMEA-2000 instrumentation has the ability to add functionality to the data from the E-TEC engine.
 For example, an instrument can monitor the fuel flow rate of the E-TEC over time, and compute the volume of fuel that has been used.
 The instrument can accumulate the fuel volume used and deduct that volume from another value for current fuel tank volume.
 In this way the instrument can compute the fuel tank level.
 (For more about calculating fuel tank level with the indirect method see my separate article.)
 All of these calculations take place in the instrument, not in the E-TEC engine itself.
 A cleverly designed instrument can retain fuel volume data in memory and track the total fuel consumption over various time periods, as in during a particular trip or over an entire season.
 Again, these calculations are performed by the instrument and the data stored somewhere on the network, either in the instrument itself or in a dedicated data storage device.